Why Does Life Stage Nutrition Matter?

 These diets are carefully formulated to address specific conditions, and switching without proper direction can lead to unintended imbalances or worsen existing health issues.

 At the end of the day, good nutrition isn’t about getting everything perfect but it’s about staying in tune with your pet as they grow and change.
 What works at one stage of life may not be the right fit later on, and that’s completely normal.
 Paying attention to patterns and adjusting over time goes a long way in supporting your pets health, comfort, and quality of life.
-And when you’re not sure what those changes should look like, you don’t have to figure it out alone - your veterinary team is always there to help guide you!
+And when you’re not sure what those changes should look like, you don’t have to figure it out alone - your veterinary team is always there to help guide those decisions and our